egenn/pdsr/_book/15-InputOutput.md

 ### Datasets included with R (in package 'datasets')

-List builtin datasets with `data` and no arguments:
+List built-in datasets with `data()` and no arguments:

 ```r
 data()
 ```

-These builtin datasets are normally readily available in the R console (because the `datasets` package is automatically loaded)
+These built-in datasets are normally readily available in the R console (because the **datasets** package is automatically loaded)
 You can check if this is the case using `search()`